Give US Home Spider, 2017

 During the process of creating this project, Frías discovered that they too were unknowingly affected by these same system.
 Growing up in Bloomington, California, Frías was exposed to the toxic chemical hexavalent chromium, which causes respiratory illnesses, cancer, and autoimmune diseases, among other illnesses.
 In 2008, a class action lawsuit was filed against the TXI International, a local cement factory and quarry, about a half of a mile from Frías home.
 Frías has suffered from respiratory and other illnesses for most of their lives.
 Their family was never aware of their exposure or of the subsequent class action lawsuit.
 Information was never provided to any of the many Spanish speaking members of this community.
 Another example of the continuing effects of environmental racism explored in this project.

 As a result of this exposure to information, Frías decided to organize a fifth and final ritual with thirteen healers and mystics near the TXI Cement Quarry in Bloomington, California.
 This ritual was supported by a generous grant from The Foundation for Contemporary Arts.
 Resulting documentation of this performance was shown alongside the four other rituals.
-This documentation was also chosen to be a part of

 Documentation by artists Josh Vasquez, Estela Sanchez, Thaddeus Pedisich, and Demi Espinoza.